polymode/polymode/development.md

 Currently there are three types of config objects:

 - `pm-config-one` - Used for polymdoes with only one predefined inner mode.
-It extends `pm-config` with one slot - `innermode-name` which is a name of the innermode (objects of class `pm-innermode`).
+It extends `pm-config` with one slot - `chunkmode-name` which is a name of the chunkmode (objects of class `pm-chunkmode`).
 - `pm-config-multi` - Used for polymodes with multiple predefined inner modes.
-It extends `pm-config` with `innermost-names` list which contains names of predefined innermodes.
+It extends `pm-config` with `innermost-names` list which contains names of predefined chunkmodes.
-- `pm-config-multi-auto` - used for polymodes with multiple dymamically discoveroble innermodes (examples are `org-mode` and `markdown-mode`).
-It extends `pm-config-multi` with `auto-mode-name` (name of the object of class `pm-innermode-auto`) and `auto-innermodes` (a dynamically updated list of "pm-innermode" objects)
+- `pm-config-multi-auto` - used for polymodes with multiple dymamically discoveroble chunkmodes (examples are `org-mode` and `markdown-mode`).
+It extends `pm-config-multi` with `auto-mode-name` (name of the object of class `pm-chunkmode-auto`) and `auto-chunkmodes` (a dynamically updated list of "pm-chunkmode" objects)

 ## Submodes

-Submodes (basemodes and innermodes) are objects that encapsulate functionality of the polymode submodes.
+Submodes (basemodes and chunkmodes) are objects that encapsulate functionality of the polymode's submodes.
 The root class for all submodes, `pm-submode`, contains among other slots:

 - mode - holds the symbol of coresponding emacs mode (like `html-mode`,